 We all know Jesus WAS NOT the first to rise "physically" from the dead.
 His resurrection though indeed physical was vastly different than any prior or since, for Christ's resurrection was beyond the physical, it was covenantal and permanent.
-Yet in this very real sense Jesus WAS the first to rise from the dead, for He had to rise physically to fulfill the Scriptures, being the "natural" testimony of such fulfillment – no other person's resurrection was the promise of Scripture.
+Yet in this very real sense, Jesus WAS the first to rise from the dead, for He had to rise physically to fulfil the Scriptures, being the "natural" testimony of such fulfilment – no other person's resurrection was the promise of Scripture.

 The power of the resurrection initiated the restoration of the Presence of God to man, healing the spiritual-relational separation [true death] of lost humanity – humanity was brought back into covenant with God.
 And it was in that time-frame, the "this generation" era that his "soon to be" Parousia would consummate the work of the Cross; the Cross-Parousia event being the book-ends of God's final redemptive act in history.